-Australians to vote on Indigenous ‘Voice to Parliament’ in October
+‘Yes’ optimistic as Australia sets date for Indigenous ‘Voice’ referendum

-Prime Minister Anthony Albanese says referendum will take place on October 14 as support for the measure declines.
+Prime Minister Anthony Albanese says voting on proposal that could change country ‘for the better’ will take place on October 14.

 Melbourne, Australia – Retired Indigenous football star Michael Long has set out on a 650km (403 miles) walk from Melbourne to Canberra in support of the upcoming referendum on Indigenous rights.

-The vote will take place on October 14, Prime Minister Anthony Albanese announced on Wednesday.
+The vote will take place on October 14, Prime Minister Anthony Albanese announced in the southern city of Adelaide on Wednesday.

 If successful, the vote will see Australia’s Constitution amended to acknowledge Aboriginal and Torres Strait Islander people and create an all-Indigenous advisory board within the federal government.